natalia-kim/natalia-kim/README.md

 - 👋 Hi, I’m @natalia-kim
-- 👀 I’m interested in learning of new opportunities in the tech field
+- 👀 I’m interested in learning of new opportunities in the tech field.
-- 🌱 I’m currently learning html, css and java script
+- 🌱 I’m currently learning html, css, java script and python.
+I am also interested in AI applications.
-- 💞️ I’m looking to collaborate on anything that helps the environment, people and pets
+- 💞️ I’m looking to collaborate on anything that helps the environment, people and animals.
 - 📫 How to reach me ...

 <!---